 Under South Dakota Codified Law (SDCL), County Officials have the authority and the responsibility to protect their citizens, and the health, welfare, property values, and existing uses within their communities.

-That is False.
+That theory is FALSE.

 The Conditional Use Permit and Variance application processes exist so that county officials can carefully weigh the pros and cons of the issue and make decisions based on a number of factors, including the promotion of public health, safety, welfare, morals, order, convenience, appearance, and prosperity.

 Denial of a permit or variance based on any of these factors (which are generally listed within the county’s zoning ordinance and/or comprehensive plan) is legally sound and virtually bulletproof in a court of law.
 This has been proven on multiple occasions in our state courts.

 Read, Understand, and Utilize: